Massage, Rolfing and Life Experiences

-The whole time I was training at the Dr. Ida Rolf® Institute I would hear, "Ida Rolf would never have let you into the institute if she was alive."
+The whole time I was training at the Dr. Ida Rolf® Institute, I would hear, "Ida Rolf would never have let you into the institute if she was alive."
 It seems she judged therapists' ability to do the work by the size of their hands.
-I had to push through the training using my hands, but as soon as I got home, I was training my feet to work without lubrication and engaging the fascia.
+I had to push through the training using my hands, but as soon as I got home, I trained my feet to work without lubrication and engage the fascia.
 Over the next ten years, I would navigate this path of having one foot in the massage world and one foot in the Rolfing® Structural Integration world.

 Eventually, I realized that no matter what I called my sessions, that I was a Rolfer™, fascia was my medium, and there was no going back!
-I finally had the opportunity to go back for my Advanced Rolfing® Certification, and I received permission from my instructors to bring my portable ashiatsu bars and use my feet in my advanced training classes.
-It was scary, exhilarating, and humbling but SUCH an amazing learning experience!
+I had the opportunity to go back for my Advanced Rolfing® Certification in 2018.
+I received my instructors' permission to bring my portable ashiatsu bars and use my feet in my advanced training classes.
+It was scary, exhilarating, and humbling, but SUCH an amazing learning experience!

 Open your mind to the possibilities of barefoot massage training. 👣 You'll find that the foot is a tool to be used just like our hands and elbows, and in some ways, it's BETTER.
 With proper ashiatsu training and commitment to learning, you'll find that the sky is the limit!

-I have been a barefoot massage instructor for 11 years now.
+I have been a barefoot massage instructor for 12 years now.
 I love teaching other massage therapists and giving them encouragement and hope.
 There are tons of people struggling with chronic pain and health issues that the medical field has failed.
 And while massage therapists may be a dime a dozen, GREAT massage therapists are difficult to find.
-Instructing massage therapists is just one of the ways I can contribute and share my experience and knowledge with the public.
+Instructing massage therapists is just one way to contribute and share my experience and knowledge with the public.
 And it challenges me to continue my professional growth and expertise!